“We turn our screens OFF to turn our connections ON”

 Tech runs in the background, but the spotlight is on connection, curiosity, and the tiny sparks that make people feel alive again.
 Let’s be honest: people are (still) exhausted from screen time.
 Guests want to attend and take part of events where they can have a nice chat, laugh, eat and drink, try something new.
 Or even something old, that we have long forgotten.

-Thought provoked by a question posed by the Switzerland Convention & Incentive Bureau (SCIB), MICE INSIGHTS has come up with some ideas on how events that truly matter will be shaping up in 2026:
+💡Thought provoked by a question raised by Natalia Sizova and Alexander Hunger within the SCIB Trophy Community Chat*, I began reflecting on how events that truly matter will be shaping up in 2026.

 🧠 Human > Digital